Kalima-Entertainment/Fallout_Strategy/README.md

 This is a real-time strategy game produced by 2nd year students from CITM/UPC University in Terrassa, Barcelona.

 ## Goal
 * Make your faction survive among the others in this exciting RTS!
+Be careful with the deathclaws at the end of the game.

 ### Win / Lose conditions
-Destroy all other factions' buildings to win the game, if all of yours are destroyed you will lose.
+Destroy all other factions' buildings to win the game before you run out of time, if all of yours are destroyed you will lose.

 ## Controls
 * Left click on the unit and left click on the position you want to make it go to.
 * º - Turn console ON/OFF
 * Y - Block/Unblock border scroll
 * F - Center camera on selected entity
+* F4 -  UI Debug ON/OFF
+* F5 -  Save
+* F6 -  Load
-* F7 - Show nodes in minimap
+* F7 - Win the game instantly
-* F8 - UI Debug ON/OFF
+* F8 - Lose the game instantly
 * F9 - Debug mode ON/OFF
 * F10 - Godmode
 * ESC - Pause